Policies

 A field investigation is defined as a study conducted on wild (non-domesticated) vertebrate animals in their natural habitat or in confinement that may or may not involve an invasive procedure, harm or materially alter or influence the behavior or activities of an animal under study.
 Investigators should not only complete the section of the UCAW proposal that deals specifically with field investigations but also other general sections of the UCAW as applicable.
 In addition to specific target species and information concerning proposed procedures and activities, the UCAW proposal must also demonstrate knowledge of relevant zoonotic diseases, associated safety issues and any laws or regulations that apply.

-- IACUC Policy: Field Investigations [PDF] New August 20, 2020
+- IACUC Policy: Field Investigations

 - IACUC Information Sheet: Proposal Form - Field Investigations